 She is currently working on a series of parent guides that will span primary and secondary age ranges and provide helpful information to parents and carers to assist them in supporting their children.
 She understands that what has always been a tricky area for conversation is now made even more complex because of technology, especially social media.
 Jenny knows how important parents/carers and families are, and loves presenting to parents and answering questions, helping them to better help their children.

 Currently living in Melbourne’s north with her family, Jenny has two cats, burgeoning numbers of indoor plants and loves travel, swimming, long walks, travel, writing and reading.

 Justine Kiely-Scott, GradDip (Adolescent Health & Welfare), M.Ed (Sport Sociology), Grad.Dip.
 (TESOL), BApp.Sc (PE)

 Justine has always loved working with young people.
 Whether coaching young athletes or teaching in schools, she’s committed to helping each individual feeling good about themselves, build confidence and work to their potential.
 With many years of teaching experience, and through her own parenting, she has a deep understanding of the trials, tribulations, joys and awkward moments that come with being young.

 Justine has a great rapport with students and a good sense of humour — two vital qualities as an educator working in this space.
-She enjoys the genuine connections she makes with parents and young people that her job allows her to make, and the difference in people’s lives that personal, effective education can bring.
+She enjoys the genuine connections she makes with parents and young people, and the difference in people’s lives that personal, effective education can bring.

 With three children in secondary school, Justine understands the complexities of growing up and the multifaceted issues that arise as young people learn about themselves and others.
 And as both a parent and educator, she sees first-hand the importance of parents developing the confidence to talk to their children about sexuality, relationships, and the challenges that social media and technology bring.